Pappulab/localCIDER/index.md

 If you encounter issues installing please let me know.
 That said, any issues *should* be due to problems with Numpy or `matplotlib` and not **localCIDER**, so investigate the documentation associated with installing those packages first.

 ## Python 2 and Python 3
 As of version 0.1.8 localCIDER is supported under both Python 2.x and 3.x. localCIDER has been extensively tested and used with Python 2.7.x, and we recommend this version of Python.
-If you encounter issues using localCIDER with Python version 3.x please let us know!
+If you encounter issues using localCIDER with Python version 3.x please let us knnow!

 ### Known installation issues